skleha/thinApp/README.md

     * Instruct the app listen on a given port
 5. Navigate to root directory of the project, `node app`
 6. In browser or Postman, make a get request to localhost:5000
+7. The response should be a json object {msg: "hello world"}